A Comprehensive Technical Analysis for Practitioners and Wellness Enthusiasts

 What's in the box matters more than it might seem.
 Accessories affect both the out-of-box experience and true cost of ownership.
 Zenthesia delivers the most complete package: Sennheiser HD 280 Pro headphones, a 15lb weighted blanket, eye mask, pillow, and travel bags for both the bed and accessories.
 Everything needed for a fully immersive vibroacoustic session is included from day one, with no additional purchases required.

 The competition takes varied approaches. inHarmony includes built-in speakers but no headphones or eye mask, and these are sold separately at additional cost.
 Bioharmonic Technologies stands out by including a Lenovo tablet preloaded with their content library, plus V-Moda Crossfade headphones and a travel bag, though no blanket, pillow, or eye mask.
 Sage Space provides entry-level Audio-Technica ATH-M20X headphones and a hard case for external components, but nothing else.
-OPUS includes a pillow and eye mask but no headphones, which is problematic given it requires headphones to hear the full range audio experience.
+As originally sold, OPUS included a pillow and eye mask but no headphones, despite needing them for the audio half of the experience.
+The relaunched version from Superconductor Labs is advertised to include headphones.

 For buyers calculating total investment, these differences add up.
 Zenthesia's all-inclusive approach means the advertised price is the actual price, while competitors may require additional purchases to achieve a comparable setup.